anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The HTTP 415 Unsupported Media Type status code SHOULD be used, if the Content-Type of the request is in an unknown or unsupported format.
 The HTTP 400 Bad Request status code SHOULD be used, if the pledge detects errors in the encoding of the payload.

 ### Pledge: Enrollment Response Processing

 The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-enrollment".

 The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure is: `application/pkcs7-mime`.
 Note: It only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID certificate.
-The pledge SHALL generate the enroll status and provide it in response to the registrar-agent.
+The pledge SHALL generate the enroll status and provide it in the response to the registrar-agent.
 If the verification of the LDevID certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 ### Pledge: Enrollment Status Telemetry

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
 As for the other objects, the enroll-status is signed and results in a JSON-in-JWS object.
 If the pledge verified the received LDevID certificate successfully it SHALL sign the response using its new LDevID credentials as shown in {{estat}}.
-In the failure case, the pledge SHALL use the available IdevID credentials.
+In the failure case, the pledge SHALL use the available IDevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.

 The response has the Content-Type `application/jose+json`.